expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ## Setup

+> Note that in-app purchases require physical devices to work on both platforms and therefore **cannot be tested on simulators**.

 ### iOS

 In order to use the In-App Purchases API on iOS, you’ll need to sign the [Paid Applications Agreement](https://help.apple.com/app-store-connect/#/devb6df5ee51) and set up your banking and tax information.
 You also need to enable the [In-App Purchases capability](https://help.apple.com/xcode/mac/current/#/dev88ff319e7) for your app in Xcode.